 To benchmark the perfomance of our model, we compare our two-states MS-GAMLSS model with three others models.
 First, we consider the unconditional, constant model: the frequency and severity distributions are assumed to have parameters constant over time and across covariates, as in Embrechts et al. [1997], Chapelle et al. [2008], Dutta and Perry [2006].
 Second, we consider a GAMLSS model as in Chavez-Demoulin et al. [2016], where the dependence with covariates is taken into account (nonparametrically), but where the structure is assumed not to change over time.
-Third, we consider a MS-Poisson-GPD model without explanatory variables (MS-CST): the parameters of the frequency and the severity distributions change according to a latent state variable only (no additional dependence with economic variables is assumed).
+Third, we consider an MS-Poisson-GPD model without explanatory variables (MS-CST): the parameters of the frequency and the severity distributions change according to a latent state variable only (no additional dependence with economic variables is assumed).
 This model is close to the one considered in Guillou et al. [2013].
 These three alternatives are, in fact, special cases of our more general MS-GAMLSS model introduced in Section 2.
-For the pure GAMLSS model, the shape of the functional forms for the different nonparametric components can be found in Appendix A (Figure 12).
+For the pure GAMLSS model, the shape of the functional forms for the different nonparametric components can be found in Appendix A (Figure 15).
 The estimated functional forms seem similar to the ones obtained with the MS-GAMLSS model in the first state.
 The values of the constants for these models can be found in Table 4.

-We plot the estimations of $Q{0.999}(L_t; X_t, S_t)$ obtained with the various models (Figure 8).
+We plot the estimations of $Q{0.999}(L_t; X_t, S_t)$ obtained with the various models (Figure 11).
 The constant model seems to be the worst: it does not detect structural changes, and leads to VaR estimations that appear to be too small during the first period, and too large in the second period.
 The MS-CST model detects the same structural changes as the MS-GAMLSS model, but it cannot adapt well to changes inside a particular regime (especially during the second quarter of 2009).
 Last, the GAMLSS models seems to better stick to the data than the two other models, but we observe a breach of the quantile for the first quarter of 2006.
 Thus, a simple GAMLSS model cannot handle structural changes as the one detected with the MS-GAMLSS models.
-In terms of AIC, the constant and GAMLSS models are less good than the MS models.
+In terms of AIC, the constant and GAMLSS models are worse than the MS models.
 The MS-GAMLSS model has the best AIC, but it is close to the AIC of the MS-CST model.
-However, in term of breach of the 99.9% quantile (i.e. the number of total loss realizations that are larger than the computed 99.9% quantile), the MS-GAMLSS model provides the best results among all models.
+However, in term of breaches of the 99.9% quantile (i.e. the number of total loss realizations that are larger than the estimated 99.9% quantile), the MS-GAMLSS model provides the best results among all models.
 This is surely an important criterion from a regulatory perspective, since no breach is expected from the regulators.
+Moreover, as suggested by the study of the in-sample coverage of the estimated quantile (presented in the supplementary material), the likelihood of suffering at least one breach under a correctly specified MS-GAMLSS model is quite low.
+Using a bootstrap procedure to estimate this quantity (for the estimated model and T=38), we find a value of 1.9%.
+It implies that observing one or two breaches (in-sample) on a time series of length 38 is probably due to a misspecification of the estimated model.